 - sweet fennel

 - valerian (smells really terrible)

 Linalool tends to be associated with flowery and pleasant-smelling oils.
-The oils listed above (and more that are listed in my book) are definitely more “planty” and herbal smelling.
-If you are interested in me making a linalool-free product for you, I can do this, but it probably won’t smell like the aromatherapy products you already know, as those will all contain the more flowery oils.
+The oils listed above (and more that are listed in my book) are definitely more “planty” and herbal/earthy smelling.
+Many of these oils won’t smell like the aromatherapy products you already know, as those will all contain the more flowery oils.

 If you have an interest in making your own linalool-free products then you should consider booking onto one of our Natural Beauty Workshops. where I will teach you to make some very simple, but effective organic skincare products.
 This would be a great way for you to understand more about linalool and how to easily avoid it.
-Or check out my other blogs where I give instructions on how to make simple products at home, here’s a link to my sugar body scrub recipe.
+Or check out my other blogs where I give instructions on how to make simple products at home.

-SUMMER 2021 update: I have also started running a one-to-one Linaool-free Workshop here in Cheshire, so if you’d like to book in, contact me for more details.
+SUMMER 2021 update: I have also started running a one-to-one or very small group Linalool-free Workshop here in Cheshire, so if you’d like to book in, contact me for more details.
 We will talk about essential oils that can be used safely, taking into account your skin allergies, and how look after your skin and make a couple of products for you to take home.
 The cost is £49.95 and the the workshop will last around 2 hours.

 If you are struggling with your skin because of allergies and intolerances, I really advise you take a bit of time to understand what’s happening to your skin and your body as a whole.
-You may find my Eczema Survival Kit helpful, as it contains a ton of information to help you to heal your skin, inside and out.
+You may find my Eczema Book helpful, as it contains a ton of information to help you to heal your skin, inside and out.
 It’s available as an immediate download.
 As someone with severe eczema myself, I do understand what you are doing through with skin troubles, but you can make your skin better by taking control and learning more about your skin.

 Hope this was helpful.